SellickR/PairwaiseAlignment/README.md

 pip install biopython
 ```

 Once Biopython is installed, you will be able to run the appropriate commands and use subpackages which are imported throughout the python Notebook.
+Since the pipeline has been set out in a Notebook, using the sample data, you will be able to run the full script by pressing `>>` and restarting the current kernel.

 ## Biopython workflow and uploading sequences of interest